stigvoss/stigvoss.github.io/_posts/2023-10-30-updating-bambu-studio-fedora.md

 **UPDATE**: Consider taking a look at the the improved script [here](/2023/10/30/improving-bambu-studio-update-script/).

+**UPDATE 2**: Bambu Studio has now been released as a [Flatpak](https://flathub.org/apps/com.bambulab.BambuStudio) and if you run an operating system supporting Flatpak, I would highly suggest using that instead.
+Huge thanks to [hadess](https://github.com/hadess) and may I suggest [thanking him through his wishlist](https://github.com/flathub/com.bambulab.BambuStudio#saying-thanks).

 To avoid having to visit GitHub to download new versions of Bambu Studio for Linux, use the below script to download and update your AppImage.

 ```bash